 According to the brand’s website, The Toggery prides itself on offering well-known brands that serve a function without sacrificing style.
 That means shoppers can find outfits, shoes, and accessories that will take them from the mountains to the barbecue.

-2. It Seeks to Stand Out From Other Retailers
+2. Seek to Stand Out From Other Retailers

 The decor and interior design of your business can help make your store a destination.
 The Toggery features weathered brick walls, hardwood floors, and naked lightbulbs strung across the ceiling.
 Technical pieces such as a retro wood sign, a metal chair holding jeans, and a retro stoplight are intermingled with the most recent trends, helping to give off a down-to-earth, yet contemporary store vibe.